Ideal Customer Profile (ICP): How To Create A Comprehensive Customer Profile

 In the pre-SaaS era, buying on-premises solutions was difficult because your organization couldn't try or test the product before purchasing it.
 An on-premise product often required software installation on a server.
 Multiple members from the seller and buyer organizations had to be involved to coordinate product implementation, customer onboarding, and training.

 The SaaS model changed everything.
 With cloud-first solutions, it became easier to offer free trials and even to launch freemium customer acquisition models.
 Today, tons of companies let you try their product or service before the purchase.
-Some even provide a freemium version to reduce all the barriers for people to experience their offering.
+Some even provide a freemium version to reduce all the barriers people face when trying to experience their offering.
 SaaS has shifted the sales process from a top-down approach (selling to top executives) to a bottom-up approach (getting buy-in from many individual end-users and then securing C-level approval).

 Before designing a buying process for your customers, your team should learn how your customers purchase similar products.
-Your team can get this information by asking prospects how they would go about this, and by interviewing current customers to understand how they made their buying decision.
+Your team can get this information by asking prospects how they would go about this and by interviewing current customers to understand how they made their buying decision.

 The way a customer buys is an essential part of the overall customer experience.
 Imagine if you had to submit a form and then wait for a salesperson to show you a demo before you could purchase Slack.
 It's a ridiculous process and it would have prevented Slack from growing so quickly.
 Anyone can log in to try Slack.
 The company removed much friction from the buying process.